 As the sole caretakers of African and African-American arts in South Texas, the Carver Community Cultural Center is in a unique position to provide arts experiences that merge the African and Hispanic cultures through the Carver School of Visual and Performing Arts.
 The Carver seeks to spark children’s imaginations with instruction in the subjects such as painting, ceramics, dance, African hand drumming and more.

 Our semester classes for kids, adults and families are an incredible value at just $50 per student for eight weeks of active education and fun, with classes taught by our professional instructors.
 Our ARTicipate! program offers financial assistance to low income households, making it affordable for everyone.

 The Carver offers master classes and workshops designed to give the community an opportunity to learn more about the work of the artists that we present each season.
 Our residencies also enrich students in public schools through lectures/demonstrations and workshops held on site at the schools.
-Please keep an eye out for announcements of other possible workshops throughout the season.

 Youth Matinee Series